Board game: Theme

-Parlett also distinguishes between abstract and thematic games, the latter having a specific genre or frame narrative, for examples regular chess versus Star Wars-themed chess.
-The board games often have themes that emulate concepts in real-life situations or fictional scenario but can also have no evident theme.
+Parlett also distinguishes between abstract and thematic games, the latter having a specific genre or frame narrative, for example, regular chess versus Star Wars-themed chess.
+The board games often have themes that emulate concepts in real-life situations or fictional scenarios, but can also have no evident theme.

 Such games have come under criticism, usually when trending thematic concepts, such as those based on popular television show licenses, have been used to supplement deficiencies in the game mechanics.
-When discussing this practice, Edwards wrote "A bad game, however, remains a bad game even if it has been themed to a favorite television show."
+When discussing this practice, Edwards wrote, "A bad game, however, remains a bad game even if it has been themed to a favorite television show."
 Parlett went so far as to describe these promotional and television spin-off games as being "of an essentially trivial, ephemeral, mind-numbing, and ultimately soul-destroying degree of worthlessness".

 The prominent themes found in board games of the Golden Era included: travel, sports, courtship, racism, city life, war, education and capitalist enterprise".
 Common modern thematic game categories include: